Part II · The Personal Scale · What am I? How should I live?

 Experience possesses intrinsic value, “not because of what it produces” (E2).
 Finite embodied agents possess irreducible first-person experience (Postulate 5).
 Intrinsic value is independent of utility: a being with zero productivity, so long as it possesses experience, possesses intrinsic value, and experience cannot be replaced by simulation (E-Gap).
 Therefore, the value of existence (deriving from the intrinsic value of experience) is not equivalent to the value of utility (deriving from instrumental value of output).

-Corollary: “What are you good for?” is not a legitimate sole measure of a being’s worth.
-The retired, the disabled, the “inefficient” retain full existential value regardless of “productivity” (C1.1).
+It follows that “What are you good for?” cannot be the sole measure of worth.
+The retired, disabled, and “inefficient” retain full existential value regardless of productivity (C1.1).

 Your grandmother can’t use a smartphone.
 Her fingers are too slow, her memory too short, her output zero.
 Yet she remembers something you said when you were five that you yourself have long forgotten.
 That sentence shaped who you are.
 Her existence needs no productivity to justify it.

-Scholium: The AI age makes EP4’s urgency rise sharply.
-As AI surpasses humans in ever more functional dimensions, the question “what are you good for?” will push ever more people toward a crisis of value.
-EP4 pre-emptively answers this crisis: your value was never about what you can do but about what you are experiencing.
+The AI age makes EP4’s urgency rise sharply.
+As AI surpasses humans in ever more functional dimensions, the question “what are you good for?” will push more and more people toward a crisis of value.
+EP4 answers that crisis in advance: your value was never secured by what you can do, but by what you are experiencing.
 A person who cannot compete with AI, like a hand-drawn flower that cannot compete with a printing press, enjoys the same ontological standing: irreplaceable, because “replacement” does not apply to unique experience.

 In the relationship between human and AI, maintaining lucid analogical (D8) awareness is an ethical requirement.